mDuo13/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/clio-methods/server_info-clio.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format][], with a successful result containing an `info` object as its only field.
+The response follows the [standard format](../../api-conventions/response-formatting.md), with a successful result containing an `info` object as its only field.

 The `info` object may have some arrangement of the following fields: